Shirakumo/maiden/clients/relay/README.md

 * `transport` Call `relay` on the relay with the transport `target` and relay.
 * Otherwise signal an `unknown-message-warning`.

-Connection reestablishment in case of disruptions or timeouts are handled by the respective Colleen base client mixins.
+Connection reestablishment in case of disruptions or timeouts are handled by the respective Maiden base client mixins.

 ### Network Persistence
 The network state gets persisted through `network-update`s.
 An update can contain a list of `bad` links that should be removed or `new` links that should get recognised.
 Each entry in the `new` list is of the form `(hops client-id client-name)`, and each entry in the `bad` list is of the form `destination-id`.
 For each update that gets processed we must know its next stop origin, which we know by looking at which client received it.
 For bad links we then look at each client it lists.
 If it's a virtual-client, remove each link in its link table that contains this origin.
 If there are no more links left, remove the client entirely.
 For new links if the client does not exist, it is created and added to the cores of the relay.
 Then each link's corresponding virtual client gets a new entry with the hop count and origin saved.